TommyTran732/QubesOS-Scripts/Quality of Life.md

 ### Trivial data exfiltration prevention

 One trivial way for malicious applications to exfiltrate data from an offline VM is to open a link in a disposable VM with a payload.
-To prevent this, open the VM settings, go to advanced and set the default disposable template to none.
+To prevent this, open Qubes Global Config -> URL handing -> All Qubes will ask and default to Default Disposable Template.

 ### Edge Dark Mode